teamtito/netlify-statuskit/site/content/incidents/checkout-email-and-messages-outage.md

 affectedsystems = ["Checkout"]
 resolved = true
 +++
-Issue with the Sidekiq caused an outage.
-Currently investigating and incident report will follow.
+Currently investigating the server issue that caused the outage and an incident report will follow.